brajeshwar/brajeshwar.github.io/_posts/2013/2013-05-31-how-to-be-a-good-parent-for-the-lesser-mortal-startup-entrepreneurs.md

----
-layout: post
-title: How to be a Good Parent, for the Lesser Mortal Startup Entrepreneurs
+# How to be a Good Parent, for the Lesser Mortal Startup Entrepreneurs
----

 Yes, for those Startup Entrepreneurs, who cannot fly around the world with their kids, who cannot hire nannies at lavish hotels, and for those who do not have superhero, super-dad, super-mom tricks up their sleeves.